 In fact, from a population health perspective, offering abortions is way more safe than not: Before abortion was legalized in our country by Roe v.
 Wade in 1973, large numbers of women were coming into clinics all the time with horrific botched abortions, either from getting an abortion done in a back alley by someone without the skills or tools to do a good job.
 In the 1940s, over 1,000 women died each year from abortion complications, and there was even a place in all hospitals called the septic abortion ward to deal with partial abortions, which were at the time the most common cause of women getting emergency ob/gyn services.

 As I mentioned previously, there’s a lot of misinformation out there about abortion, both on the Internet and in some crisis pregnancy clinics that are secretly run by anti-abortion groups.
 Luckily, there are also good resources out there for you if you want to learn more or get support: The Guttmacher Institute does exceptional research on abortion statistics worldwide.
 The Center for Reproductive Rights monitors reproductive rights violations going on in good ol’ America.
-Our very own Bustle reports on abortion news on the regular.

 If you’re in the position of needing an abortion, Planned Parenthood offers abortions in many states and can help you find an affordable healthcare center near you.
 If you are lucky to live in New York City and want some support during the actual procedure, The Doula Project provides abortion doulas who can accompany you and help you understand what’s going on as well as just providing some understanding and support.
 And of course, talk therapy can be immensely helpful throughout the entire process.